anolson/k8s-rails/README.md

 ## Deploy Postgres

-Create volume, service, and deployment with:
+Create the volume, service, and deployment with:
 ```
 $ kubectl apply -f kube/postgres
 ```